 Can you tell the difference between a savvy strategy and frantic over-selling?

 Most audiences can.
-But there’s a good change if you’re the one doing the selling, you’re blind to the distinction.
-And that blindness can kill your business often before you even get started!
+But there’s a good change if you’re the one doing the selling, you can’t see the subtle distinction.
+And that can kill your business often before you even get started!

 When you’re behind the product, it’s really challenging (maybe even impossible) to clearly see the vibe you’re giving off.
 Because of this, many smart entrepreneurs find themselves stuck between two extremes: pitching too much and not pitching at all… and in both cases, not selling anything.

 About a year go, I had a conversation with a client about the potential dangers of excessive selling to her list.
 I pointed out that constantly flooding her subscribers with sales emails could turn them off to what she’s selling (or worse, make them unsubscribe).